-Through research with SEO tools Alexandra and her husband discovered the vast demand in her local area for Spanish/German translations because many Latin-American expats moved to hometown Nuremberg in Germany for work.
-Upon publishing her websites, they refined the web content on her website according to the search terms relevant for her target audience.
+Through research with SEO tools Alexandra and her husband discovered the vast demand in her local area for Spanish/German translations because many Latin-American ex-pats moved to their hometown Nuremberg in Germany for work.
+Upon publishing her website, they refined the web content on her website according to the search terms relevant to her target audience.
 They also invested a set monthly budget in running Google Ads targeting this audience they had identified.

-Shortly afterwards, Alexandra started receiving enquiries daily that kept her so occupied that she decided to fully focus on translations.
+Shortly afterward, Alexandra started receiving inquiries daily that kept her so occupied that she decided to fully focus on translations.
 She started getting reviews and clients would recommend her to others.
 She established her name as a top Spanish/German translator in Nuremberg and received several orders per day.
-Great service advertises itself, because positive reviews and mentions on social media also improved the authority of her website on search engines.
+Great service advertises itself because positive reviews and mentions on social media also improved the authority of her website on search engines.
 Within a few weeks after deciding to go full-time she was earning a higher income than she had anticipated.
-Obviously, with a freelance business the income is not steady and varies, the beauty of it is that you’re flexible and can always find alternatives or additional income streams while working from home as we show in this best online businesses guide.
+Obviously, with a freelance business, the income is not steady and varies, the beauty of it is that you’re flexible and can always find alternatives or additional income streams while working from home as we show in this best online businesses guide.